chap0ng/md-master-thesis/INSPIRATION/24.07.13-refining-research-question/readme.md

 How do these community perceive their work as a process of helping others but also are they aware of their work being a valuable archiving resource ?

+How do their maps add more informations than the main game maps and expand the digital heritage ?

 ---

 **What is cartography in video games for me ? :**